7 Alternatives to Glass Shower Doors: Better Design & Cleaning

 Alternatives to glass shower doors are on the rise.
 Most of us have used a shower curtain, but what we all hate is having to clean the glass doors, worry about if they're frosted enough to hide our bodies, etc.

-Glass doors have been the constant companion to shower enclosures for years now, but as it is with all trends, this too seems to be passing.
+Glass doors have been the constant companion to shower enclosures for years now and even more so with the newer zero threshold showers, but as it is with all trends, this too seems to be passing.
 Quite understandable—glass shower doors are to be treated with extreme care, right from the installation to the maintenance.

 These doors are easily given to shattering, whether due to improper installation, temperature changes, or just you slamming them by mistake (leading to a world of pain after and we’re not just talking about the effort of cleaning up).